-Selected Carbon Black types act as a lubricant in metal casting processes.
-For example, in foundry moulds they help to release to final good, else it would be sticking.
+Selected carbon black types act as a lubricant in metal casting processes.
+For example, in foundry molds they help to release to final product and prevent sticking.

-In steel casting mold fluxes are used to cover the surface against oxidation processes and to protect it.
-Carbon Black is one of a dozen additives in the mould flux.
-The high temperature of this process needs a complex mixture to withstand this process for the needed time.
-Carbon Black helps to regulate it.
-In continuous copper casting some special Carbon Black grades can be used without any additives to cover and protect the liquid copper.
-The temperature of this process is way lower.
+In the casting process, the surface of the melted metal typically oxidizes in the high temperatures.
+To prevent this, mold fluxes are used to cover the surface to prevent oxidation processes.
+Carbon black, used as an additive in the mold flux, helps regulate temperature and allows the casting process to continue without oxidation.
+In continuous copper casting, some special carbon black grades can be used without any additives to cover and protect the liquid copper.
+The temperature of this process is significantly lower.